pantographe/view_component-form/README.md

 # ViewComponent::Form

-**ViewComponent::Form** provides a `FormBuilder` with the same interface as [`ActionView::Helpers::FormBuilder`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html), but using [ViewComponent](https://github.com/github/view_component)s for rendering the fields.
-It's a starting point for writing your own custom ViewComponents.

-:warning: **This is an early release: the API is subject to change until we reach `v1.0.0`.**
+**`ViewComponent::Form`** is a customizable form builder using the same interface as [`ActionView::Helpers::FormBuilder`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html) but with extensible [ViewComponent](https://github.com/github/view_component) components.

 Development of this gem is sponsored by: